JetBrains/Exposed/documentation-website/Writerside/topics/Functions.md

 ```

 ## Custom functions
-If you can't find your most loved function used in your database (as Exposed provides only basic support for classic SQL functions) you can define your own functions.
+If you can't find your most loved function used in your database (as Exposed provides only basic support for classic SQL functions), you can define your own functions.

 Since Exposed 0.15.1 there multiple options to define custom functions:
 1. Function without parameters: